Changing Culture in Today’s Businesses

 Sustainable Development Goals for All

-In this session we will talk about how businesses and other organizations can align their sustainability strategies with the SDGs.
+In this session our panellists will talk about how Canadian businesses and other organizations can align their sustainability strategies with the SDGs.
 We will also discuss how the SDGs provide a common vocabulary across sectors, opening up opportunities for collaboration between players in different sectors.
+Finally, we will discuss opportunities for local sustainability and CSR practitioners to get involved in making the SDGs a reality.

 (formerly Lion’s Den)